 Are there differences in pre-paid cards?
 Well, is there any difference between having $10 or $100 in your pocket?
 Some pre-paid cards are pretty fair to you.
 Some are downright rip-offs.
 If you’re going to get a prepaid, make sure it is a good one.

-Gaming is fun indeed, but like with everything else in life, you have to stay in control!
+Gaming online is fun indeed, but like with everything else in life, you have to stay in control!